-“There’s an enormous pressure on us to have the holidays be like a Hallmark card: everyone getting along, everyone getting the best gifts and you having the perfect outfit for every event,” says Joel Holiner, MD, a psychiatrist specializing in addiction medicine at Medical City Green Oaks Hospital in Dallas Fort Worth, Texas.
-“That pressure makes the season stressful for everyone, but it can be especially difficult if you’re in recovery or you have a history of addiction.”
+“There’s an enormous pressure on us to have the holidays be like a Hallmark card: everyone getting along, everyone getting the best gifts, and you having the perfect outfit for every event,” says Joel Holiner, MD, a psychiatrist specializing in addiction medicine in Dallas, “That pressure makes the season stressful for everyone, but it can be especially difficult if you’re in recovery or you have a history of addiction.”

-Not only is your stress level higher at this time of the year, but you’re also suddenly faced with powerful triggers.
-Whether it’s running into high school friends, coworkers popping bottles in your office or having to spend time with judgmental relatives, the season can cause difficult emotions to resurface.
+Not only is your stress level higher during this time of the year, but you’re also suddenly faced with powerful triggers.
+Whether it’s running into old friends, coworkers popping bottles in your office, or having to spend time with judgmental relatives, the season can cause difficult emotions to resurface.

 Holiday relapse prevention tips

-This year, do the holidays on your own terms.
-Here are expert-approved tips for sidestepping triggers, coping with the stress and preventing a relapse.
+It can help to try to experience the holidays on your own terms.
+Here are expert-approved tips for sidestepping triggers, coping with the stress, and helping to prevent a relapse.

 You’re in control of your social calendar

-“First off, there’s no event that you actually have to go to,” says Holiner.
-“You may feel obligated to attend a friend’s party or a family function, but if you know it’s a setup for relapse—based on the people who will be there or previous experiences at the same event—do everything you can to stay home.”
+“First off, there’s no event that you actually have to go to,” says Dr. Holiner.
+“You may feel obligated to attend a friend’s party or a family function.
+But if you know it’s a setup for relapse—based on the people who will be there or previous experiences at the same event—do everything you can to stay home.”

 It’s especially important to avoid high-risk situations during the early days of recovery, when your mind may still follow the pattern of craving substances when faced with stress.